Good Character Never Goes Out of Style

 Suicide Awareness

 Why don’t we talk about suicide?
-We don’t talk about Bruno and we don’t talk about mental health issues.
+We don’t talk about Bruno and we don’t talk about mental health issues or suicide awareness.
 Do we really wish to hide it or is it simply because we don’t know what to do about it?
 Why don’t we talk about suicide?
-Recently my family was hit by the shock and grief of death by suicide.
+Recently, my family was hit by the shock and grief of death by suicide.
 It had a ripple effect on families, workplaces, schools, and communities.
 It also opened the door of the church and community for help and healing for the survivors.
 How can we help prevent death by suicide?
 Our hearts break for all those with heavy pain, those who struggle with depression and mental health issues and those who love them.
 Warning signs can be despair, self-focus, hopelessness, isolation, and destructive behavior.
 Ways to help can be removing a person from danger, not leaving them alone, removing dangerous objects, and talking about the goodness of the Lord.
 Psalm 27:13 reminds us of our hope and reason to live.
 God is our light and our salvation.
 Hope and help from just one person may be just what it takes to save a life.
-Be the friend who walks in the darkness with another.
-Acknowledge…
+Be the friend who walks in the darkness…

 God is my rock